 Registering a marriage

-If you are getting married in Queensland, your registered marriage celebrant is responsible for registering your marriage on your behalf.
-By law, your registered marriage celebrant has 14 days to submit your marriage to be registered.
+If you are getting married in Queensland, your authorised marriage celebrant has to register your marriage on your behalf.
+By law, they have 14 days to submit your marriage to be registered.

 If you get married in another state or country, your marriage needs to be registered with the interstate or overseas registry.